NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto, conditioned space, basement - conditioned, basement - unconditioned, garage, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
      - The space type for the clothes washer location.
 If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
    * - ``clothes_washer_efficiency_type``
-     - true
+     - false
      -
      - Choice
-     - ModifiedEnergyFactor, IntegratedModifiedEnergyFactor
+     - auto, ModifiedEnergyFactor, IntegratedModifiedEnergyFactor
      - The efficiency type of the clothes washer.
    * - ``clothes_washer_efficiency``
      - false